How to build a real-time chat app with websocket

 index

-Build a Real-Time Chat App with WebSockets: A Step-by-Step Guide
+How to Build a Real-Time Chat App with WebSocket: A Step-by-Step Guide

-• Bidirectional Communication: Both the server and client can send data at any time, enabling a dynamic and interactive chat environment.
+• Two-Way Communication: Both server and client can send data anytime.

-Step 1: Setting Up Your WebSocket Server (Backend)
+Step 1: Set Up the WebSocket Server (Backend)

 npm init -y